realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/16-core-2-accountability-to-core-1-salience.md

 It coordinates shared life while remaining correctable by the people living inside its consequences.

+The institutional clamp is time-bound mandate audit:

+- declare the claim
+- declare the timeline
+- declare the burden
+- declare the affected lives
+- declare the first-degree signals
+- audit the result
+- teach the public how to inspect the audit
+- renew, revise, retract, or end the mandate

+Politics will always try to swing attention away from this accounting.

+That is why the pedagogical clamp matters.

+A society must be taught not only what to think, but how to inspect what power claims on its behalf.

 Core 1 is not always right.

 Core 2 is not sovereign.